bruceravel/demeter/documentation/DPG/feff/index.rst

 |AA| or more.
 That is, in most cases, a ridiculously tight tolerance
 which leads to a substantial proliferation of very similar paths.

-OK, back to how :demeter:`feff` is use in :demeter:`artemis`.
+OK, back to how :demeter:`feff` is used in :demeter:`artemis`.
 In the new :demeter:`artemis`, I take a much more fine-grained approach.
 :demeter:`feff` is never run from beginning to end.
 When :demeter:`feff` is run, the *potph* part is run and the resulting